aashka-trivedi/regularization-for-image-classification/README.md

 2. It should be noted that using AGC gives comparable performance as when there is no batch normalization.

 This study conlcudes that AGC may not be a potent replacement for batch normalization in the application of image classification.

+### Data Augmentation
+1. Our final resnet50 model with batch_norm=2, dropout=2, dropout_prob=0.2, batch_size=256 gave us a 77% accuracy (much better than the 71% accuracy we achieved wothout using any regularization techniques).

+2. To improve the accuracy, we used data augmentation techniques and brought up the accuracy to 83% with the above combination of parameters.
+Using different dropout probabilities in each layer resulted in a slightly better performance of about 85%.